AidanTilgner/Simple-Agent/Readme.md

 # Simple Agent

+> [!note]
+> This is a specialty branch, dedicated to Software development.
+For more information, check out the `Specialty.md` file.

 > [!warning]
 > Simple agent can run commands on your machine.
 Be aware of the potential for it to make modifications to your system.